tsclay/lisahospitalityapp/README.md

 ## About

-Lisa is a CRUD application designed for entities in the hospitality industry to share their experiences with their less-than-savory guests.
+Lisa is an Express application designed for entities in the hospitality industry to share their experiences with their less-than-savory guests.
+Staff members can make accounts, create forums for a certain guest, and comment their experiences in the forums.

-The impetus for this app is not the negative experience borne of subpar customer service, but of self-induced negativity from the guest.
-Colloquially, these kinds of guests are described as "Karens".
-This app will help in communicating and discussing these negative experiences.
+The impetus for this app is not the negative experience borne of subpar customer service, but of self-induced negativity from the guest (the guest that looks for any reason to have a negative experience and lash out at staff).
+Having worked in hospitality, this is an app I wish I had while on the job.

 ## Cool features